 Visit the house at different times

 Who remembers the floods that hit Brisbane in 1974 and again in 2011?
-What about Hawksbury River and Sydney in 1986, Katherine River in 1998, Hunter Valley in 2007… in all of these cases there were thousands of homes damaged.
-Australia is a flood prone country, so it makes sense when buying a house to consider the risk of flooding.
+What about Hawkesbury River and Sydney in 1986, Katherine River in 1998, Hunter Valley in 2007… in all of these cases, there were thousands of homes damaged.
+Australia is a flood-prone country, so it makes sense when buying a house to consider the risk of flooding.
 Most at-risk areas will have information about swell areas and data on previous flood levels.

 Building & pest inspections